 Ms. Gilbert focuses her practice on government relations matters.
 She represents a wide variety of clients before Congress, the executive branch, and regulatory agencies.
 She is one of the leading advocates in Washington, DC, working to preserve access to the civil justice system for both individuals and businesses.

 Ms. Gilbert headed up the lobbying effort to pass the “Raechel and Jacqueline Safe Rental Car Act,” which was signed into law by President Obama on December 4, 2015.
 The law, named after sisters who were killed in an unrepaired recalled rental car, would prohibit the rental of cars under a safety recall unless the defect has been repaired.

-Ms. Gilbert was chosen as Consumer Advocate of the Year by the Trial Lawyers’ Association of Metropolitan Washington in 1995.
-She sits on numerous nonprofit Boards of Directors.
+Ms. Gilbert received the 2019 Public Interest Network’s Alumni Achievement Award and was chosen as Consumer Advocate of the Year by the Trial Lawyers’ Association of Metropolitan Washington in 1995.
+She is Chair of the Board of the American Antitrust Institute.

 CGL is currently engaged in dozens of cases from product defect class actions to antitrust litigation to civil rights advocacy.